 You could also use xylitol - some people find it has less of a cooling taste than erythritol.
 Xylitol is higher in carbs, so do take this into consideration if you need to.
 Also, when purchasing xylitol, look for a brand that extracts it from birch trees and not from GMO corn.

 A third option is allulose, which is the new zero carb sweetener on the block.
 It tastes surprisingly similar to sugar.
 It's available on on Amazon in the US.
-In Europe, the UK and elsewhere you can get allulose and Lakanto from iherb.
+In Europe, the UK and elsewhere you can get allulose from iherb.

 Use a mini donut pan

 As I find almond flour is rather filling - this is because it's actually got nutritional value and contains plenty of healthy fats, I decided to use a silicone mini donut pan as opposed to a regular size pan.

 Silicone pans are a godsend for low carb bakers, because they are pliable and you can release your baked goods much easier.
 Grain free flours such as almond flour or coconut flour do not contain gluten, which gives regular baked goods their strong crumb structure.

 Whether you are using a silicone or a non-stick pan - make sure you grease it REALLY WELL.
 I used butter, but you could use another oil such as coconut oil.
 Don't miss this step!

 You can use a larger mould if that's what you have at home and make 6-7 full size keto donuts.
 Simply increase the oven time by 5-8 minutes.
 Cover the top with aluminium foil if they start browning too much.